How to book

 - the originals are very fragile

-- environmental conditions may cause damage
+- environmental conditions may cause damage: changes in humidity can damage parchment maps and documents

 - restrictions have been applied by the owner